mo100saad/SpaceThreading/README.txt

 Valgrind – Tool for memory debugging.

-Dynamic Memory Management in C:

-GeeksforGeeks

-The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie.

 Event Queue Implementations:

 General examples of priority queues and linked lists from online coding platforms.